opendatabio/opendatabio/README.md

 A tool for upgrading duckewiki databases to opendatabio is currently being developed.

 ## License
 Opendatabio is licensed for use under a GPLv3 license.

+PHP is licensed under the PHP license.
+Composer and Laravel framework are licensed under the MIT license.